alshedivat/al-folio/_posts/2024-02-15-data-structures-algorithms.md

 The space complexity of recursion will be, at least, the length of the stack which accumulates all the function calls.

 **Note:** CPython's recursion limit is 1,000.
-This can be a limit to the depth of the problems we can tackle.
+This can limit to the depth of the problems we can tackle.

 #### Memoization